CLASSES

 Min / Max Enrollment: 4/10

 The aim of this course is for students to develop a deeper level of understanding of the world around us.
 In this process-oriented course, students will be exploring Earth Science themes such as the Rock Cycle, Natural Hazards, Space, and Oceans.
 Students will be actively involved in hands-on projects that are designed to reinforce course content.
+Students should have a basic understanding of graphing and calculating averages before taking this course.

 High School Biology